 The number of infants receiving more than one virological test in the first two months of life is expected to be low.
-Efforts should be made to include all health facilities operated by public, private and nongovernmental organizations that are providing HIV testing for HIV-exposed infants.
+Efforts should be made to include all health facilities operated by public, private and nongovernmental organizations that are providing HIV testing for children with perinatal HIV exposure.
 Where antenatal care coverage, health facility deliveries and HIV screening in antenatal care and delivery are high and reporting is complete, program data can be used to triangulate with data from either source.